dzwfighting/HotelReserve/README.md

 # HotelReserve
-Java_based - hotel reserve project
+  Use Java as backend to achieve a hotel website

+### Functions
-### Use Java as backend to achieve a hotel website, users can create account, book rooms in command line, Administrator can see all reservations, add rooms in command line
+ - Users can create account, book rooms in command line.
+ - Administrator can see all reservations, add rooms in command line.